user0009182/RaspPi/command_server/README.md

     - `get_distance` returns a reading from a distance sensor attached to the device
     - `set_pixel 4 10 10 1` sets the color of the neopixel pixel #4 to rgb 10,10,1
   - detects device disconnects using a periodic ping
-- [Micropython scripts](./Device/README.md) that run on a [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
+- Client - Micropython scripts that run on a [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
   - base script that provides client functionality allowing the device to connect to the command server and receive and process commands
     - extensible so that devices with custom sensors attached can provide their own custom commands and handlers
   - scripts for driving hardware types, eg distance sensor